manuelmejiaio/Boilerplate-VueJS2-ASPNETMVC5/README.md

 npm install
 npm run build
 ```
-Open project on Visual Studio
+Open the solution on Visual Studio and run the web project.
 Make sure to run the web project on http://localhost:54490
-Run the web projec on Visual Studio

 For hot-reaload